burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     The popular reasons for slow speed are the following:

     * *Insufficient parallelism.* You need parallelism to keep multicores, vector units, and GPU busy.

     * *Scheduling overhead.* Too much parallelism is at best useless, but in fact, even hurts performance due to scheduling overheads.

     * *Lack of memory bandwidth.* Faster memory reuse means better cache locality.
 Locality takes place at different levels L1, L2, and L3.
 To check if is this a reason for slow execution run P identical copies of the serial code in parallel.

-    * *Contention.* locking primitives for synchronization, true sharing, false sharing
+    * *Contention.* locking primitives for synchronization, true sharing, false sharing.

 # How to cite this C++ Technical Note